osefatul/fullstack-mern-blog-project/README.md

 # Full-Stack MERN Blog

+### Intro
+Blog is fullstack MERN application where users/admins have the rights to post, edit and delete posts.
+A common user is restricted to their own property whereas admins have permission to elevate and control users data as well.

 ## Creating Blog from Scratch

 We used ReactJs, NodeJs, Node-Api, React Hooker and many more technologies.